Search

 Once a donor pancreas becomes available, it must be transplanted into a recipient within 18 to 24 hours.
 You should keep a packed hospital bag handy and make arrangements for transportation to the transplant center in advance.

-During The Pancreas Transplant Procedure
+During Pancreas Transplant

 Surgeons perform pancreas transplants with general anesthesia, so you will be unconscious during the procedure.
 The anesthesiologist or anesthetist gives you medication as a gas to breathe through a mask or injects a liquid medication into a vein.